-This course is the third of an increasingly more complex six clinical, longitudinal course series that includes clinical anesthesia administration under the direct supervision of a CRNA &/or an anesthesiologist instructor.
+This course is the third of an increasingly more complex six clinical, longitudinal course series that includes clinical anesthesia administration under the direct supervision of a CRNA &/ or an anesthesiologist instructor.
 Simulated experiences will help students gain skill and experience.
 4 credits clinical.
-Prerequisite: NURS 732
+Prerequisite: All Prior Coursework through NURS 717 & NURS 732